Electrical Engineering

 • As a part of the college requirements, students must complete the General Education Core courses for engineering (see the description of the "Undergraduate Programs" for the College of Engineering in the University of Hawaii at Manoa Course Catalog).

-• Students follow the curriculum based on when they entered the EE program, as shown by their curriculum check sheets.
+• Students follow the curriculum based on when they entered the ECE program, as shown by their curriculum check sheets.
 Students may petition to switch to a later (but not earlier) curriculum, or use features of the later curriculum, but it is not automatic.

 Click on a category to reveal more information.